Alan Stacey

 Alan Stacey (29 August 1933 – 19 June 1960) was a British racing driver.
 He began his association with Lotus when he built one of the MkVI kits then being offered by the company.
 Having raced this car he went on to build an Eleven, eventually campaigning it at Le Mans under the Team Lotus umbrella.
 During the following years he spent much time developing the Lotus Grand Prix cars, most notably the front-engined 16 and then the 18.
 He participated in seven Formula One World Championship Grands Prix, debuting on 19 July 1958.
 He scored no championship points.
 He also participated in several non-championship Formula One races.

+Stacey was an amputee, racing with an artificial lower right leg due to a motorcycle accident when he was 17.

-Sports car driver
+Sports cars

 Stacey competed successfully in many sports car races driving Lotus cars, initially as a private entrant in his own car and later for Team Lotus.
 He drove with Peter Ashdown in a 1098cc Lotus Eleven in the 1957 24 Hours of Le Mans but they failed to finish.
 He drove a Lotus XV-Climax to victory at Aintree, in a July 1959 race for sports cars of 1400cc to two litres.
 His time was 37 minutes 39.4 seconds.

+Formula One

+Stacey made his Formula One debut for Team Lotus at the 1958 British Grand Prix.
+He was promoted to a full-time role in 1960.
+Stacey's best race came at the 1960 Dutch Grand Prix, where he ran third for a majority of the race, before retiring on lap 57 due to transmission failure.

+Due to his disability, he had a motorcycle throttle on the gear-lever during his time at Team Lotus.
+Friend and journalist Jabby Crombac believed it put him at a considerable disadvantage at Formula One level, due to the more precise throttle control the cars needed compared to lower-formula cars.